Boundaries, Self-Worth & Communication Therapy for Expats & Digital Nomads

 Integration & Maintenance

 As you begin to feel more confident setting limits and expressing your needs, sessions gradually space out.
-We’ll focus on maintaining your progress — strengthening your sense of self, staying regulated, and communicating with authenticity long-term.
+We’ll focus on maintaining your progress; strengthening your sense of self, staying regulated, and communicating with authenticity long-term.

 What You Can Expect

-Clients often say they:
+Clients often say that with consistent work they:

 • Notice resentment and guilt fading as they practice new skills